Peer Review Process

 Conflicts of Interest

 In case of any conflict of interest that may prejudice the report, reviewers can either contact the editor office directly or reject the review invitation.
 Conflicts of interest arise when professional judgment is affected by other interest, for example, a financial relationship, an intellectual belief, a personal relationship or a competition.
 To maintain high credibility standards, we ask reviewers to be aware of potential conflicts of interest and inform us about it.

-The reviewers should not share the content of the manuscript (including the summary or abstract) with another person.
+The reviewers should not share the content of the manuscript (including the summary or abstract) with another person except as authorized by the editor.
 Double blind peer review is a confidential process where both the author and the reviewer must be careful to keep the content confidential.
 Auditors should inform the Editorial Office if they prefer a student or colleague to write the review on their behalf.

-Usually Journal ask reviewers to submit their reports in a timely manner, to provide a high quality publishing service that benefits the scientific community, otherwise reviewers have to contact the editorial office if they need to extend the deadline for their review.
+Usually Journal ask the valuable reviewers to submit their reports in a timely manner, to provide a high quality publishing service that benefits the scientific community, otherwise reviewers have to contact the editorial office to excuse themselfs from the review if they feel unqualified to review the research reported in a manuscript or they know that its prompt review will be impossible and they need to extend the deadline for their review.